Business Loans for Retail Stores

 What credit score do I need for a retail business loan?

-Can I get a loan to open a retail store?
+Can I get a business loan for a new retail store?

-How fast can I get retail business funding?
+How fast can I get funding for my retail business?

 Lendio